 Low branches: remove branches that are low and are vulnerable to damage (i.e. by an effect).
 You can also remove low branches for aesthetic purposes.

 Keep soil healthy.

-Plant turf or some type of ground cover.
+- Plant lawn or some kind of ground cover.
 Dead plant material will decay in the ground and enhance the soil.
-Make certain your plants can prosper in the shade and that their roots do not take on the tree.
+Make sure your plants can grow in the shade and that their roots do not take on the tree.

 Eadestown (; Irish: Baile Éide) is a townland in County Kildare, Ireland.
 It is situated on the R410 Regional Road south of Naas, between Naas and Blessington, County Wicklow.